-ANNUAL REPORT ON CORPORATE SOCIAL RESPONSIBILITY ACTIVITIES [Pursuant to Section 135 of the Companies Act, 2013 ('the Act') & Rules made thereunder]
+ANNUAL REPORT ON CORPORATE SOCIAL RESPONSIBILITY ACTIVITIES

+[Pursuant to Section 135 of the Companies Act, 2013 ('the Act') read with the Companies Social Responsibility Policy Rules, 2014 as amended]

-Brief outline on CSR Policy of the Company:
+1. Brief outline on CSR Policy of the Company:

 BF Utilities Limited ('the Company') is committed to upholding the highest standards of Corporate Social Responsibility ('CSR').
 The Company has identified traning and education and hygine as thrust areas for CSR activities.